 CURRICULUM and INSTRUCTION

 Approximately 2,500 high school students are served each day at Anderson High School and Turpin High School.
-Students are able to enroll in College Preparatory, Honors, Advanced Placement or academic courses of study, as well as pursue specialized study through Credit Flexibility (internships, study abroad, etc.), College Credit Plus and vocational programs Great Oaks Career Campuses.
+Students are able to enroll in College Preparatory, Honors, Advanced Placement or academic courses of study, as well as pursue specialized study through Credit Flexibility (internships, study abroad, etc.), College Credit Plus and career technical programs Great Oaks Career Campuses.

 Advanced Placement (AP) courses are taught on the college level.
 Students in AP classes are expected to take the Advanced Placement Examination in May.
 Honors/Pre-AP courses are taught at a faster pace and topics are studied in greater depth; content may be equivalent to college-level work.
 College Preparatory (CP) courses are designed for the student wishing to acquire a strong background for college entrance.
 Academic courses provide on-grade level instruction aligned with Ohio’s Learning Standards.